sambellsoup/CBIR/README.md

 Image-Hashing with **VP-Trees** worked, but did not return any matching images.
 This is designed to return images that are the same or nearly the same, but the only semi-matching result was querying 'Four Grain' and the result being 'Four Roses.'

-The packages I used for the VP-Trees model include
+The packages I used for the VP-Trees model include:

-numpy - to convert the assigned hash value to a float and then to an intccv
+* numpy - to convert the assigned hash value to a float and then to an intccv

-cv2 - to read and show the images
+* cv2 - to read and show the images

-imutils - image processing and moving
+* imutils - image processing and moving

-pickle - for saving data nearby
+* pickle - for saving data nearby

-vptree - vantage-point tree, the star algorithm that assigns images unique values based on their composition and calculates the distance between them.
+* vptree - vantage-point tree, the star algorithm that assigns images unique values based on their composition and calculates the distance between them.

-time - keeping track of how long things take (not necessary)
+* time - keeping track of how long things take (not necessary)

 ![Fully Subdivided Vantage Point Tree](https://i.imgur.com/141xhIo.png)